Gioppoo/Discord-Success-Poster/README.md

 **twitterData** - Your twitter developer keys
 **token** - Your discord bot token
 **successChannelID** -  The ID of the success channel
+**canDeleteSuccess** -  The key permission a user must have to delete others success
+**canResetLeaderboard** -  The key permission a user must have to reset the leaderboard
 **name** - Your server name
 **imageUrl** - The logo of your server or of a random image (mandatory)
 **twitterId** - Your server name
 **twitterHandle** - The Twitter handle of your group (you can get it [here](https://tweeterid.com/))

+#### Key permission

+ADMINISTRATOR = Group administrator
+MANAGE_SERVER = A role with manage server permission MANAGE_MESSAGES = A role with manage messages permission etc..

 ### How it works